 - Collapse or coma

-Ice and Snow and Unseen Hazards
+Ice, Snow, and Unseen Hazards

 While a person should know better than to run out onto a frozen pond, your dog won't realize the potential danger.
 The Massachusetts Emergency Management Agency recommends that dogs be kept on a leash around bodies of water in the winter.
 Pets that run free can also become disoriented and lost in a snowy environment because they won't be able to recognize familiar landmarks.